jsore/notes/mastering-node-js/README.md

 ### Applying ^ That ^

+It should...
-- [ ] it should create a process to query Twitter for `#nodejs`
+- [ ] create a process to query Twitter for `#nodejs`
-- [ ] it should write any messages to `tweets.txt` in 140-byte chunks
+- [ ] write any messages to `tweets.txt` in 140-byte chunks
-- [ ] it should create a server to broadcast these messages to a client using<br>
-SSE's, <b>Server Sent Events</b>
+- [ ] create a server to broadcast these messages to a client using SSE's, <b>Server Sent Events</b>
-- [ ] it should trigger those broadcasts with write events to `tweets.txt`
+- [ ] trigger those broadcasts with write events to `tweets.txt`
-- [-] it should asynchronously read 140-byte chunks from last-known client read<br>
-pointer on write event
+- [-] asynchronously read 140-byte chunks from last-known client read pointer on write event
-- [-] it should continue until EOF, recursively broadcasting
+- [-] continue until EOF, recursively broadcasting
-- [ ] it should have a place to display these broadcasts, `client.html`
+- [ ] have a place to display these broadcasts, `client.html`

 Finally, it should demonstrate...
 - [-] listening to file system for changes, then responding